Wasserstein Graph Distance Based on $L_1$-Approximated Tree Edit Distance between Weisfeiler-Lehman Subtrees: Related Work

-\paragraph{Weisfeiler--Lehman (WL) test and WL kernel} The graph isomorphism problem is a computational problem of determining whether two finite graphs are isomorphic.
-It is known as the NP-intermediate problem~\citep{babai2016graph, takapoui2016linear}.
-The WL test is a linear-time approximate solution to the problem.
-Its validity has been verified on most graphs.
-It is generally implemented by aggregating the labels of nodes and their adjacent nodes to create ordered strings and then hashing these strings to create new node labels.
-As the number of iterations increases, these labels will represent a larger neighborhood of each node, allowing for more extended substructures to be compared.
+\paragraph{Weisfeiler-Lehman (WL) test and its kernel and distance forms.} The graph isomorphism problem is an NP intermediate problem for determining whether two finite graphs are isomorphic~\citep{babai2016graph}.
+The WL test is an approximate solution to the problem that runs in linear time with respect to the size of the graph.
+It involves the aggregation of the node labels and their adjacent nodes to generate ordered strings, which are then hashed to generate new node labels.
+As the number of iterations increases, these labels will represent a larger neighborhood of nodes, allowing more extensive substructures to be compared~\cite{Togninalli19}.
 The WL test follows a recursive scheme, updating each node label multiple times.
-Given ${G}({V},{E})$, let $\ell^{(k)}(v)$ be the node label for each node $v\in \mathcal{V}$ at the $k$-th iteration of the WL test.
-Particularly, $\ell^{(0)}(v)$ is the original node label.
-Then the update formula for each node is defined as
+Given ${G}({V},{E})$, let $\ell^{(k)}(v)$ be the node label of $v\in V$ at the $k$-th iteration of the WL test.
+In particular, $\ell^{(0)}(v)$ is the original node label.
+Then the update formula for each node is

-Applying the WL test $h$ times to node $v$, we obtain a sequence of $h+1$ different node labels, called {\it WL labels}, containing the original node label.
-We designate it the {\it WL feature} of node $v$.

-The Weisfeiler--Lehman subtree kernel {\it a.k.a.} WL kernel, defines graph similarity between two graphs using the inner product of their graph feature vectors.
-It is defined as
+where ${\rm HASH}(\cdot, \cdot)$ is the perfect hash that returns an integer value.
+The WL subtree kernel {\it a.k.a.} WL kernel is defined as the similarity of two graphs in terms of the inner product of the graph feature vectors as follows: